 Some of the most common and critical components that may be included are:

-- Intelligent assets and sensors: Sensors, smart equipment and other intelligent (i.e., connected) assets form the backbone of all IIoT technology and systems.
+- Intelligent assets and sensors: Sensors, smart equipment and other connected devices form the backbone of all IIoT platforms.
 This technology enables the data collection and communication that makes IIoT what it is.
 While many new machines sold today are built with integrated sensors and network connectivity, the majority of IIoT implementations are accomplished through aftermarket add-ons — sensors, Wi-Fi connections, remote controls and more.
-The common thread through all of this equipment is that it enables real-time monitoring of intricate aspects of equipment operation, the transmission of that data, and reception of control functions.
+The common thread through all of this equipment is that it enables real-time monitoring of intricate aspects of equipment operation, the transmission of that data and reception of control functions.

 - Data infrastructure: Smart equipment and sensors are not effective if they don’t have the right data infrastructure with which to connect.
 Essentially, this is a strong, high-capacity network — which may include hardwired and wireless elements — that allows communication between machines, sensors, controls and a central data repository.
 This infrastructure must also comprise a large amount of data storage capacity, as well as computer processing power, since data is constantly being collected, monitored and analyzed in real-time.

 - Analytics: Once equipment data has been collected and transmitted to the central repository, data analytics are executed.
-While IIoT will often monitor basic, standard performance metrics — for benchmarking as well as for baseline performance monitoring — the true, vast potential of this technology is unlocked through advanced analytics that allows for predictive maintenance, root cause analysis and prescriptive maintenance.
+While IIoT data will often account for basic, standard performance metrics — for benchmarking as well as for baseline performance monitoring — the true, vast potential of this technology is unlocked through advanced analytics that allows for predictive maintenance, root cause analysis and prescriptive maintenance.
+With the support of cloud computing, IIoT analytics platforms can scale to handle large volumes of sensor data from distributed plants.

 - People: No technology — no matter how advanced — will be successful without the right people to design, implement, operate and take action based on it.
 For IIoT, this means capable, trained and certified reliability engineers, maintenance personnel and data scientists.
 These experts must be up to date with the latest technology, analytics and strategic trends to be most effective.